Floriy/GJB/README.md

 # Gromacs Job Production/Analysis

 This code aims at providing tools to easily generate gromacs simulation protocols and analyse results with parts based on already existing codes.
+It was mainly developped for Lipic layers using the MARTINI model, in particular supported lipid layers.
+Please contact the developpers for details of the usage and limitation of our approach.

 ## Getting Started